 Notwithstanding, Qantas Points can be quite lucrative if used correctly – I like to keep building my Qantas balance where possible and here’s my take on why.

 The key thing to note is that the best value redemptions are to be had by redeeming for Premium Economy, Business or First Class flights.
-To understand why, consider joining my ‘earning more points’ email course.
+To understand why, consider joining our ‘earning more points’ email course.

 So that’s the premise of this post – given the best value for using your points is in the air, what are the best uses of Qantas Points?